Did you know?

 HPAC is a grass-roots, non-agency avalanche center funded through community donations, fundraising events, and grants (governmental/non-governmental).
 Most avalanche centers in the U.S. operate on Forest Service lands and benefit from federal funding.
 HPAC operates on state lands.
 The State of Alaska has a statute to appropriate funding for avalanche centers, but the state has not allocated funding since the 1980’s.

-HPAC was founded in 2009 by, Jed Workman and Allie Barker.
-During the season of 2012-13, HPAC joined under the umbrella of the non-profit organization, the Alaska Avalanche Information Center.
+HPAC was founded in 2008 by Jed Workman and Allie Barker.
+During the season of 2012-2013, HPAC joined under the umbrella of the non-profit organization, the Alaska Avalanche Information Center.
 In 2017, HPAC formed an advisory board.
 In 2019, HPAC separated from AAIC to form its own 501C3 nonprofit organization, HPAC, Inc.

-100% of your donations go directly to the non-profit organization, Hatcher Pass Avalanche Center, INC. EIN# 84-2765579 and help to cover operational costs, insurance, and wages for our two forecasters.
+100% of your donations go directly to the non-profit organization, Hatcher Pass Avalanche Center, INC. EIN# 84-2765579 and help to cover operational costs, insurance, and wages for our forecasters.
 We are a small organization, with a big impact.